Last Updated on

 After you put it together, you will need to either paint the hive with two coats of exterior paint or stain it and then coat it with a clear polyurethane.

-It’s smart to start with two hives, so you will need to buy two beehives.
+It’s a good idea to start with two hives.
+To do this, you will need to buy two beehives.

-You will be able to manage both colonies better than just having one hive.
+You will be able to learn a lot when you begin beekeeping with two hives.
+First off, you will be able to manage both colonies better than just having one hive.

 Best beehive:Honey Keeper Beehive 20 Frame Complete Box Kit with metal roof